HiddenPeak/Startup-Corporation/README.md

 - 2022-11-03 Hardware selection for open source version completed
 - 2022-11-15 Start incorporating a U.S. company
 - 2022-11-25 Completed Notarize for USPS Form 1583
+- 2022-12-08 Over 17 business days, still waiting for the DE Division of Corporations to process filings (Firstbase.io tell me 10-15 business days).
+Maybe Start day is from 25,Nov.

 The story is continuing